No, the Cavern Course is not a prerequisite for the NSS-CDS Apprentice Cave Course, nor does it count toward certification for Apprentice Cave.

 No, you can rent primary lights at the dive shop so you can gather more information and make an informed choice as to which primary light you want to own.
 These lights are expensive and there are a lot of variables in terms of burntime, lumens, how they are carried and battery types.

 Yes, this is very personal gear and you must own your own to take my classes.

 Consider this gear as primary life support way back in a cave.
 No one should consider renting this gear.
 Regulators need to be high performance and not the least expensive ones you can find, don't shop for a "bargain".
 Good brands are Dive-Rite, Apeks, Scubapro, Aqua-Lung Legend.

-Most, if not all recreational dive computers are unsuitable for the type diving we will be doing.
+Most, if not all recreational dive computers are unsuitable for the type diving we will be doing at the full cave level.
 If you have one bring it and use it in gauge mode only.